Customizing the Search UI in Our PDF Viewer Toolbar

 To learn more about this topic, check out these API documentation pages:

-PSPDFKit for Web allows you to customize every aspect of the search tool.
+Nutrient Web SDKI allows you to customize every aspect of the search tool.
 This includes a number of supported public CSS classes that you can use to apply custom styling to.
-The up-to-date list of customizable elements can be found in the CSS section of our API Reference.
+The up-to-date list of customizable elements can be found in the CSS section of our API reference.